zonemaster/zonemaster/docs/public/using/backend/rpcapi-reference.md

 JSON-RPC request objects are accepted in the body of HTTP POST requests to any path.
 The HTTP request must contain the header `Content-Type: application/json`.

-All JSON-RPC request and response objects have the keys `"jsonrpc"`, `"id"` and `"method"`.
+All JSON-RPC request objects have the keys `"jsonrpc"`, `"id"` and `"method"`.
+The response object have the same keys `"jsonrpc"` and `"id"`.
 For details on these, refer to the [JSON-RPC 2.0] specification.
+The `"jsonrpc"` and `"id"` keys are assumed in the specification of the methods below.

 ### Deviations from JSON-RPC 2.0